 As weather warms up, wildfires have become more of a threat and have hit the pockets of insurance companies hard.
 With the unexpected rise of California wildfires, insurance carriers must drop homes located in wildfire areas or increase rates to offset the cost of paying out on claims.
 Even loyal customers who’ve been with the same insurance company for years (or even decades), are now being dropped if they’re in a wildfire area.
 Fortunately, most properties throughout the state can be covered thru California Fair Plan.

-WHAT IS THE CALIFORNIA FAIR PLAN?
+WHAT IS THE FAIR PLAN?

-California Fair Plan is an insurance pool which was created to make sure basic property insurance is available to people who own property in California and who, beyond their control, can’t get insurance thru other carriers due to wildfire exposure and high number of home insurance claims.
+The California Fair Plan is an insurance pool which was created to make sure basic property insurance is available to people who own property in California and who, beyond their control, can’t get insurance thru other carriers due to wildfire exposure and high number of home insurance claims.

 WHAT IS COVERED BY A CFP POLICY?